Referendums Criteria Bill [HL]

 Overview

-This bill sets strict new criteria for referendums in the UK on constitutional or parliamentary matters.
-To be considered successful, a referendum must achieve a supermajority in both Houses of Parliament, a high voter turnout, and a significant percentage of "yes" votes.
+This bill sets strict new criteria for referendums in the UK concerning constitutional or parliamentary changes.
+These criteria include supermajorities in both Houses of Parliament, a high voter turnout, and a significant percentage of "yes" votes.

 Description

-- Voter Turnout: The number of people voting must be at least 55% of those registered on the electoral roll.
+- Voter Turnout: The number of people who vote must be at least 55% of those registered on the electoral roll.

-- Majority Vote: At least 60% of those who vote in the referendum must vote in favour of the proposition.
+- Majority Vote: At least 60% of those who vote in the referendum must vote "yes" for the proposition to be accepted.

-- Extent: The act applies to England, Wales, Scotland, and Northern Ireland.
+The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect immediately upon being passed.

 Government Spending